openaq/aqi-hub/README.md

 The source code for the repository is licensed under an MIT license, found at [LICENSE](./LICENSE).

-All content (markdown files) in the docs directory is licenses CC BY SA, found at [LICENSE-content](./LICENSE-content).
+All content (markdown files) in the docs directory is licensed CC BY SA, found at [LICENSE-content](./LICENSE-content).